tomexiskandar/bintang/README.rst

 | path: an excel file path to read from.
 | sheetname: the sheetname to read from.
 | table: table name to hold the data.
-If not given then sheetname will be used.
+If not given, table name will be the sheetname.

 .. code:: python